-I mean one of the most common piece of advice that you would hear from online and offline fitness gurus is how in order to lose body weight you need to be on a caloric deficit (eat fewer calories than your body requires to maintain its weight) and in order to gain muscle mass you need to be on a caloric surplus (eat more calories than your bodies require to maintain its weight).
+One of the most common piece of advice that you will hear from online and offline fitness gurus is how in order to lose body weight you need to be in a caloric deficit (eat fewer calories than your body requires to maintain its weight) and in order to gain muscle mass you need to be in a caloric surplus (eat more calories than your bodies require to maintain its weight).

 By following pure logic losing body fat and gaining muscle cannot co-exist as they require you to choose from options that are at the end of a spectrum – fewer or more daily calories.